Trailspotting's Minimal Onebag

 The image displays a rectangular, grey box with a red and white sign affixed to its front.
 The sign prominently reads 'Personal Item Included' in bold white text on a red background.
 Below, a smaller section provides measurement guidelines for personal items: '42x32x25 cm 17x13x10 in.'
 Inside the box, a black backpack is neatly placed, serving as an example of a qualifying personal item.
 This box is typically used at airport check-in areas to verify that a passenger's personal item adheres to size regulations for air travel.
 The scene suggests an orderly, practical setting related to transportation.

-Our bag is swamped by the Play Airlines bag sizer.
+Our minimalst travel bag, swamped by an airline bag sizer.

 Most airlines regard our small bags as personal items, which not only means we can pay the cheapest airfares, but also confers several other benefits.
 Our bags are never out of sight, and we never have to check a bag or wait at a baggage carousel.
 We don't have to worry about overhead bin space or gate checks.